JayBeavers/Reflecta/NodeClient/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](https://github.com/cowboy/grunt).

 ## Release History

-Still in early alpha state.
+- 0.3.x: Still in early alpha state.
 Subject to frequent breaking API changes at this time.

+## Futures

+See [this Trello Board](https://trello.com/board/reflecta/4fe0b182caf51043640db94b) for planned work.

 ## License
 Copyright (c) 2012 Jay Beavers